As a reminder: All data are preliminary and subject to change.

 Dashboard Updated: Weekly on Friday

-Rationale: This dashboard meets the requirements of HB5048 of the 2020 Virginia General Assembly Special Session Number One.
-It includes confirmed COVID-19 outbreaks that occurred in medical care facilities, residential or day programs licensed by Virginia Department of Health (VDH), Department of Social Services (DSS), or Department of Behavioral Health and Developmental Services (DBHDS), summer camps, and kindergarten (K)-12th grade schools.
-Previously, outbreaks in long-term care facilities and K-12 schools were displayed in separate public dashboards by VDH.
-As of December 18, 2020, the same information will be moved and included into this dashboard.
+Rationale: This dashboard includes confirmed and suspected COVID-19 outbreaks since August 1, 2021 that have been reported in medical care facilities, residential or day programs licensed by Virginia Department of Health (VDH), Department of Social Services (DSS), or Department of Behavioral Health and Developmental Services (DBHDS), summer camps, colleges and universities, and kindergarten (K)-12th grade schools.

 - Assisted Living Facilities (ALFs) included are facilities that are non-medical residential settings that provide or coordinate personal and health care services, 24-hour supervision, and assistance for the care of four or more adults who are aged, sick, or disabled.
 This care may be provided in one or more locations.
 ALFs are licensed by DSS.